NotQuiteApex/JukeBox/docs/program-compatibility.md

 # Program Compatibility
 This file is to document what programs work with the JukeBox's F13-F24 keys, sorted alphabetically.
 These programs were tested on Windows.

+If another program is confirmed to work without issue, or has problems with the JukeBox, consider opening an issue or submitting a PR.

 ## Full Compatibility
 - Binding of Isaac: Rebirth
 - Discord [^discord]